How to Become a Police Officer in Ohio

 Ohio Trooper or Highway Patrol Requirements

-- Be an established Ohio resident and hold a valid Ohio operator’s license upon commission
+- Be an established Ohio resident and hold a valid Ohio driver’s license upon commission

 Ohio Sheriff’s Deputy Requirements

-After these basic screening measures are met, prospective sheriff’s deputies must:
+After these basic screening measures are met and the hiring process is opened, prospective FCSO sheriff’s deputies must:

 - Take the PAT (Physical Abilities Test)